 – 60% of books fell into a range where 25% to 50% of test readers finished them.

 The key difference with this method (automated tracking) and asking readers the same thing is that the automated system is more honest than answers by survey participants.
 Does a tracking system like this provide valuable information for authors and publishers?
 Certainly.
 The real far-reaching question is what an author or a publisher does with that information?

 Here is what The New York Times learned from one of Jellybooks tests that publishers had requested:

 – One European publisher reduced its marketing budget for a book after the test showed that 90% of readers gave up after only five chapters.

 – A German publisher decided to increase marketing on a debut crime novel after data indicated that nearly 70% of readers finished it.

-A nonfiction book, like a travel guide (that Klaava Media publishes) is often read and used in a different way as a novel.
+A nonfiction book, like a travel guide (that Klaava authors produce) is often read and used in a different way as a novel.
 It is common to browse a nonfiction book, read chapter 7, then chapter 11, view a photo gallery in chapter 12, and return to the beginning.
 Still, it would be valuable both for the publisher and the author to learn which chapters are always read and which ones skipped.